mnemnion/orb/doc/md/walk/walk.md

 # Walk module

-Contains our filesystem paradigm\.
+Contains our filesystem paradigm.

-This will move to `bridge` relatively soon, where we can work out the ways that bridgetools interact with codex and non\-codex directory systems\.
+This will move to ``bridge`` relatively soon, where we can work out the ways that bridgetools interact with codex and non-codex directory systems.

 ```lua
 local L = require "lpeg"